PrashantMohta/ModdingDocs/index.md

 # Deeper dive into modding

 The next few sections will give you a deeper idea of what modding hollow knight looks like beyond simple mods and what are some of the tools & techniques that exist that can make the job easier.
+It goes without saying that the [Unity Scripting Reference](https://docs.unity3d.com/2020.2/Documentation/ScriptReference/) and [Microsoft .NET API browser](https://docs.microsoft.com/en-us/dotnet/api/?view=netframework-4.7.2) are absolutely invaluable references when working within unity, in the context of hollow knight modding though, there are a few more concepts and resources that you want to be looking it.

  - Concepts
 	 - [Logging](#todo-section)